Built-In Toilet and Porta Potti

 bowls, blend in seamlessly with your bathroom, making

 are compact, lightweight and easy to use, the porta

-potti is often used in caravans, motorhomes, boats and
+potti is often used to take camping, in caravans, motorhomes, boats and

 camper trailers.
 The porta potti is simple to transport